 But, a patient’s overall health is just as dependent on the medication being dispensed as it is on the nurse’s academic progression and level of knowledge.

-If you want to work as an RN, you should know that a BSN title can drastically improve your chances of landing a job when you have no experience and open up opportunities for non-hospital careers.
+If you want to work as an RN, you should know that getting a BSN over an ADN title can drastically improve your chances of landing a job when you have no experience and open up opportunities for non-hospital careers.
 In fact, the BSN is so valuable that even nurses with several years of experience choose to go back to school and earn the degree to widen their horizons.

 “It’s great that you have gained your ADN degree, passed NCLEX and became an RN.
 It is a dream that many have had but few have achieved.
 Now for the next step and that is to get your BSN.
 With your RN under your belt, you’ll have opportunities to gain knowledge and grow in the field while you study online for your BSN.